What blogs are and how to stop mistaking them for something else

 Though the comments that readers can add alongside each blog entry are the most obvious form of conversation, the truth is that the metaphor of conversation applied to the blogosphere extends beyond this practice, especially through external links and trackbacks.
 References cross-constructed through links are one of the focal points of the blogosphere and blog culture.

 A blog is the voice of a specific person.
 A blog is the style of its author, her points of view, her preferences, her obsessions and her tastes.
 A blog is the projection of a person on the internet; it’s an identity that keeps being constructed and expressed through various fragments (links, text, videos, images).
 Blogs are people that propose a conversation for us.

 Herrell, Alan, «Are Weblogs Journalism?», Poynter Online, 15 sept., 2002.

 Orihuela, José Luis, La revolución de los blogs, La Esfera de los Libros, Madrid, 2006.

 Searls, Doc and David Weinberger, «World of Ends.
 What the Internet Is and How to Stop Mistaking It for Something Else», 3 oct., 2003.

-Translated by: Laura Bennett.
+Translation: Laura Bennett.
 Original: Qué son los blogs y cómo dejar de confundirlos con otra cosa.
 Related: The 10 new paradigms of communication in the digital age.